 Many Windows desktop applications written in C++ rely on MFC for the user interface.
 Compared to MFC, Qt offers a set of more modern tools to develop GUI applications, such as more intuitive and straightforward API, better integration with modern C++, UI designer and localization tools.
 Nevertheless, migrating this existing (and usually large) code base takes a lot of time, and limited team resources may lead to delay the transition and, therefore, to take advantage of many of the modern Qt features, especially those related to the UX.
 In this line, while some Qt’s modules can be integrated seamlessly, others offer more problems.
-This is the case of UI-related modules, that present incompatibilities with the MFC core (for example, QDialog is not modal for the MFC application).
+One of the best examples is UI-related modules, that present incompatibilities with the MFC core (for example, QDialog is not modal for the MFC application).

-This is the case of capture movement and analysis systems at STT Systems, where some of the core applications have been developed since 1998, intensively using MFC, and in 2014 we started the incorporation of Qt as our main framework.
+This is the case of capture movement and analysis systems at STT Systems, where some of the core applications have been developed since 1998, intensively using MFC, and in 2014 it started the incorporation of Qt as the main framework.

-All these techniques are widely used in the development of end-user applications at STT Systems, and they will be taken as examples to show the different cases exposed and how we managed to mix MFC and Qt, while moving forward our end goal of having all of our code using Qt.
+All these techniques are widely used in the development of end-user applications at STT Systems, and they will be taken as example to show the different cases exposed and how it was managed to mix MFC and Qt, while moving forward the end goal of having all of the code using Qt.

 About the speaker

-Carlos Buchart is a Senior Software Engineer at STT Systems (Spain).
-He has more than 15 years of experience in C++, and more than 10 years using Qt for desktop applications development.
-Carlos received his MSc in Computer Science in the University of Carabobo (Venezuela) in 2005 and his PhD in Computer Science by the University of Navarra (Spain) in 2010.
-In 2013 Carlos joined the STT System’s Motion Analysis group as developer of analysis applications for Windows.
-Carlos has lead the transition to Qt, focusing on UI and UX, and developing a large set of libraries for internal use like video recording, database front-ends and licensing.
+Carlos Buchart is a Senior C++ Software Engineer at Wallbox Chargers (Spain), and former Senior Software Engineer at STT Systems (Spain).
+He has more than 16 years of experience in C++, and more than 10 years using Qt for desktop applications development.
+Carlos received his MSc in Computer Science from the University of Carabobo (Venezuela) in 2005 and his PhD in Computer Science from the University of Navarra (Spain) in 2010.
+In 2013 Carlos joined the STT System’s Motion Analysis group as developer of analysis applications for Windows until 2021.
+Carlos led the transition to Qt, focusing on UI and UX, and developing a large set of libraries for internal use like video recording, database front-ends and licensing.